gitter-badger/miu-1/miuspec/lang.rst

 Examples::

   let foo = Just 10 : ..
-Int -- analagous to 'Just @Int 10' in Haskell
+Int -- analogous to 'Just @Int 10' in Haskell
-  let bar : _b = f x  -- compiler will suggest the type to fill for _b let baz : _1 = f2 y
-  let qux : _1 = f3 z -- compiler will suggest an option with the constraint that
+  let bar : ?b = f x  -- compiler will suggest the type to fill for ?b let baz : ?1 = f2 y let qux : ?1 = f3 z -- compiler will suggest an option with the constraint that
-                      -- the two _1's match; the "rewrite action" will include a -- renaming for all _1 holes
+                      -- the two ?1's match; the "rewrite action" will include a -- renaming for all ?1 holes

 Keywords
 ========